Chicxulub crater: Astronomical origin and type of impactor

 A 2007 Nature report proposed a specific astronomical origin for the Chicxulub asteroid.
 The authors, William F. Bottke, David Vokrouhlický, and David Nesvorný, argued that a collision in the asteroid belt 160 million years ago between a 170 km diameter parent body and another 60 km diameter body resulted in the Baptistina family of asteroids, the largest surviving member of which is 298 Baptistina.
 They proposed that the Chicxulub asteroid was also a member of this group.
 Subsequent evidence has disproven this theory.
 A 2009 spectrographic analysis revealed that 298 Baptistina has a different composition more typical of an S-type asteroid than the presumed carbonaceous chondrite composition of the Chicxulub impactor.
 In 2011, data from the Wide-field Infrared Survey Explorer revised the date of the collision which created the Baptistina family to about 80 million years ago, allowing only 15 million years for the process of resonance and collision, which takes many tens of millions of years.
 In 2010, another hypothesis implicated the newly discovered asteroid 354P/LINEAR, a member of the Flora family, as a possible remnant cohort of the K–Pg impactor.
 In 2021, a numerical simulation study argued that the impactor likely originated in the outer main part of the asteroid belt.

 Some scholars have argued that the impactor was a comet, not an asteroid.
 Two papers in 1984 proposed it to be a comet originating from the Oort cloud, and it was proposed in 1992 that tidal disruption of comets could potentially increase impact rates.
 In 2021, Avi Loeb and a colleague suggested in Scientific Reports that the impactor was a fragment from a disrupted comet.
-A rebuttal in Astronomy & Geophysics countered that Loeb et al. had ignored that the amount of iridium deposited around the globe, 2.0e8–2.8e8 kg, was too large for a comet of the size implied by the crater, and that they had overestimated likely comet impact rates.
+A rebuttal in Astronomy & Geophysics countered that Loeb et al. had ignored that the amount of iridium deposited around the globe, 2.0e8 to 2.8e8 kg, was too large for a comet of the size implied by the crater, and that they had overestimated likely comet impact rates.
 They concluded that all available evidence strongly favors an asteroid impactor, effectively ruling out a comet.
 Ruthenium isotope ratios in impact layers also strongly support an asteroid rather than a comet nature for the impactor.